 From Threatened to Protected

 Since 2009, 14 US States have implemented shark fin trade bans thereby reducing the flow of shark fin by as much as 70% in the USA and US overseas territories.
 International trade protections through CITES has increased to include whale sharks, basking sharks, sawfish, white sharks, hammerheads, oceanic whitetip, porbeagle sharks, mako sharks and giant rays.
+As of 2022, ten years of campaigning implemented the USA Shark Fin Sales Elimination act, banning the trade and sale of shark fins in the USA.
 Our efforts regulating and eliminating driftnet fishing and longlines in key areas have helped protect sharks.
 Once severely threatened, great white sharks have received complete protection along the west coast of North America and the population is recovering.

 Protecting Habitat and Ocean Health